RickRoda/RickRoda.github.io/README.md

 I have created a pythonenvironment for anyone who is interested in working on this project, in order to get this running, do the following

-Step 0 - __Contact me to obtain the settings.py file__
+Step 0 - __Contact me to obtain the settings.py file.
+App will not run without this and the SECRET_KEY__

 Step 1 - Install Python 3.6 or later.
+[Install Python](https://www.python.org/downloads/)

 Step 2  - Install pipenv
 In your command line, type,